Our Reputation is Our Trademark(502) 589-2822

 When someone is injured due to the actions or omissions of someone else, the injured person is legally entitled to recover damages.
 Damages include, but are not limited to, mental and physical pain and suffering, past medical expenses, future medical expenses, lost wages, and the destruction or impairment of the injured person’s ability to labor and earn.
 If the at-fault party acted recklessly or with gross negligence, punitive damages may also be available.
 If punitive damages are available, juries consider the following factors in determining the amount of punitive damages to award: the likelihood that serious harm would arise from the at-fault party’s misconduct, the at-fault party’s awareness of the likelihood of danger, the profitability of the at-fault party’s misconduct, the duration of the misconduct and the concealment of the misconduct, and any actions by the at-fault party to remedy the misconduct once it became known.
 KRS §411.186.

-The law firm of DeCamillis & Mattingly, PLLC possesses the knowledge and expertise necessary to handle any type of personal injury claim.
+The law firm of DeCamillis & Mattingly, PLLC possesses the knowledge and expertise necessary to handle any type of personal injury claim, and to each of us, your case is a personal priority.
 If you or someone you know sustained injury due to the actions or omissions of someone else, contact us today at (502) 589-2822.